 Since my late 30s I had occasional bursts over a few days at a time of a sort of nervous exhaustion, which in my mid 40s became more chronic and by the end of my 40s had been diagnosed by my GP as a combination of low level anxiety and depression which was by then chronic — meaning that it never went away — and I began to receive a prescription for a small dose of a medication for that which continued for almost 18 years.
 The origins of this were assumed to be genetic: it is one of a number of forms of mild depression that tend to run in families; and it can be thought of as a hereditary inability of the brain to keep some of the brain chemical messengers that affect mood at quite the right level for normal happy temperament.

 We are told by the literature that a considerable proportion of the population suffer from some form of depressive illness at some time in their lives.
-Also, there are a number of forms, some of them more severe than others, and typically some of the mild forms never get any worse but also never go away, whereas typically some of the less mild forms do at least recede and go away after treatement (though bouts may last perhaps a year or two even with treatement before they do reccede, and they may come back again, though possibly only many years later).
+Also, there are a number of forms, some of them more severe than others; and typically some of the mild forms never get any worse but also never go away, whereas typically some of the less mild forms do at least recede and go away after treatment (though bouts may last perhaps a year or two even with treatment before they do recede; and they may come back again, though possibly only many years later).

 So, I accepted this diagnosis from my then GP, who looked after me from when I moved to my home in Headley Down, East Hampshire, in 1983 until he retired in 2015.
 I took the amitriptyline he prescribed daily for all those years, and seemed to be all right.